In this guide

 - Data usage caps are low

-Aside from signal strength the biggest stumbling block for anyone considering mobile broadband for home is that data usage caps are very low.
-At present the biggest packages are around 60GB per month, but this is more expensive than many unlimited fixed line services.
+Aside from signal strength the biggest stumbling block for anyone considering mobile broadband for home is that data usage caps are very low - there are currently no providers offering unlimited mobile broadband.
+The biggest allowances are around 100-200GB per month but this is more expensive than many unlimited fixed line services.
 More affordable deals are in the region of 2-20GB, which is very little if it's your primary connection to the internet.
-This limiation makes mobile broadband unsuitable for heavy usage.
+This limitation makes mobile broadband unsuitable for heavy usage.

 How fast is mobile broadband?